davidpots/playsongnotes/modules/getting-started/how-to-cancel.md

 permalink: /getting-started/how-to-cancel
 ---

-_Note, I'm unable to cancel for you!
-Patreon literally doesn't give me that ability.
-Fortunately, it's very easy to do... here's how._
+<p class="large">I'm unable to cancel for you – Patreon literally doesn't give me that ability – but good news!
+It's very easy to do yourself... here's how.</p>

 <br />
 ## 1. Log in to Patreon.com